tanx-libs/tanx-connector-nodejs/README.md

 const depositPolygonRes = await client.depositFromPolygonNetworkWithSigner(
   signer, // The signer created above. provider, // The provider created above.
-  'btc', // Enter the coin symbol.
+  'usdc', // Enter the coin symbol.
   0.00001, // Enter the amount you want to deposit.
+  'SCROLL' // Enter the network you want to deposit.
+  // This argument is optional; if you pass the argument, the gasLimit and gasPrice will be overridden while executing the transaction.
+  {
+    gasLimit: '',
+    gasPrice: '',
+  },
 )
 ```